Parents & Distracted Driving

 In this day and age, cell phones have practically become an extension of our bodies.
 Having grown so used to constantly having a cell phone in hand can make putting them down once you're in the car more difficult than it seems.

-Texting and/or calling while driving has become a widespread but preventable epidemic that takes lives and inflicts harm.
+Talking on the phone and texting and driving has become a widespread but preventable epidemic that takes lives and inflicts harm.
 It's a habit we need to break—fast.

 Each year, distracted driving injures and kills hundreds of thousands of people (due primarily to cell phone use).
 Additionally, most people who choose to engage in driving distractions are those who are new to driving.